Gonzih/blog.gonzih.me/source/_posts/2011-09-15-tmux---rvm---zsh-fix.markdown

 categories: [tmux, zsh, rvm, ruby, terminal]
 ---

-If your have throuble with tmux and rvm default simple add "[[ $TERM = "screen" ]] && rvm use default" to end of your .zshrc file.
+If you have throuble with tmux and rvm default simple add "[[ $TERM = "screen" ]] && rvm use default" to end of your .zshrc file.